jameshakuy/jameshakuy.github.io/essays/EffortEstimation.md

 # Actual Effort Benefits

 The only upside I can think of to recording my actual effort hours is to get a good sense of how long each task will take when I encounter a similar task in the future.
 As I describe in 1., my effort estimate was based on prior experience, so recording the time it took on new tasks will give me a good idea of how long similar tasks will take in the future.
+So for example, if the actual time recorded was a good epsilon amount of time away from the estimate, then that means I had a good grasp on how long the task took based off prior experience.
+However, if the time was either significantly less or over the estimated time, then that implies I didn't really have a good understanding beforehand of how easy/complicated the task is.
 There weren't necessarily any downsides, it was just tedious.

 # Tracking Actual Efforts